pragyaai/ndna/_llm/FAQ.md

 This elegant formalism provides a rigorous, topologically grounded invariant to audit latent semantic consistency across generations {% cite curry2014sheaves %} {% cite edelsbrunner2010computational %}.

-## Isn't neural genomics just rebranded latent feature analysis?
-What mathematically distinguishes nDNA from conventional representational geometry or PCA-style embeddings?
+✶ **Isn't neural genomics just rebranded latent feature analysis?
+What mathematically distinguishes nDNA from conventional representational geometry or PCA-style embeddings?**

-This is a fair skepticism.
+➠ This is a fair skepticism.
 However, neural genomics (nDNA) differs fundamentally in its **multi-scale, path-dependent, and topologically-aware** design, mathematically surpassing static embedding analyses like PCA or cosine-similarity mapping.

 Let's break it down: